exercism/website-copy/tracks/bash/exercises/raindrops/mentoring.md

 ## Preflight checks

-Check if the interpreter directive, aka hash-pling `#!` is present.
-Increased portability is achieved by not hard-coding this path.
-An indirect lookup with `env` is current best practice.
+Check if the interpreter directive, aka hash-bash `#!` is present.
+[Increased portability](http://mywiki.wooledge.org/BashGuide/CommandsAndArguments#Scripts) is achieved by not hard-coding this path, but looked up using `env`.
 Contrast:

 ```
 #! /bin/bash